TrishaDataAnalyst/Power-BI/README.md

 * Power BI (Power Query, DAX)

 # File Navigation - "How to Use":
-1. Download the Awesome_Choc_Trisha.pbix file and open it in Power BI Desktop
+1. Download the Awesome_Choc_Trisha.pbix file and open it in Power BI Desktop.
-2. Explore interactive dashboards using slicers and filters by hovering the dashboard
+2. Explore interactive dashboards using slicers and filters by hovering the dashboard.

 # Key Insights
 - The largest sales and profit were recorded in December in every country, suggesting a robust seasonal tendency and peak business performance throughout the holiday season.